 Currently, semiconductor technologies have directly enabled remarkable progress in sequencing, microscopy, and other types of instrumentation, as well as in big data analysis in biology.
-However, synthetic biology is at an early-stage of engineering due to limited automation and absence of large-scale integration in the build-to-test phases of the design cycle.
+However, synthetic biology is at an early stage of engineering due to limited automation and absence of large-scale integration in the build-to-test phases of the design cycle.
 As progress in instrumentation miniaturization and high-throughput characterization technologies increases, the demand for semiconductors and electronic assembly technologies will become better suited to be integrated into the biological domain as essential platforms.
 New tools for characterization and metrology for hybrid bio-electronic systems are needed.
-The incorporation of these technologies will further require a step-change in the way that Software Design Automation (SDA) for Synthetic Biology will be approached.
-Synthetic Biology designs should be verified to be trustworthy and economical and thus breakthroughs are required in programming languages used in biology and formal verification techniques for large-scale biological engineering.
-While the first-generation synthetic biology has demonstrated many impressive proof-of-concept circuits, full-scale computer-aided design tools will be needed for reliable design of larger and more complex systems for information storage and retrieval, such as cellular-scale models.
-One recent benchmark is ~10 biological design automation (BDA) designed equivalent "bits" (e.g. DNA base-pairs) versus ~10 electronic design automation (EDA) "bits" (e.g. binary switches on a chip).
+The incorporation of these technologies will further require a step-change in the way that Software Design Automation (SDA) for synthetic biology will be approached.
+Synthetic biology designs should be verified to be trustworthy and economical and thus breakthroughs are required in programming languages used in biology and formal verification techniques for large-scale synthetic biological dots will be needed for reliable design of larger and more complex systems for communications and information storage, such as cellular-scale models.
+One recent benchmark is ~104 biological design automation (BDA) designed equivalent "bits" (DNA base-pairs) versus ~109 electronic design automation (EDA) "bits" (e.g. binary switches on a chip).
 Leveraging advanced EDA tools and concepts for complex design could enable a radical increase in the complexity of BDA capabilities.
-Currently, the biological design cycle is slow, expensive and laborious, and in most cases, design is carried out empirically using a small number of parts.
+Currently, the biological design cycle is slow, expensive, and laborious, and in most cases, design is carried out empirically using a small number of parts.
 Experimental evolution that is an essential ingredient of the design cycle supplemented with predictive outcomes and multi-scale simulations of hybrid systems are strongly encouraged.
-Therefore, the development of EDA/BDA/SDA interface requires expert input from the multiple communities.
+Therefore, challenges associated with the development of EDA/BDA/SDA interface requires expert input